icyd/Avr-libs/crc8/README.md

 This library is design to realize calculation of crc8 (with diferent initial values and masks) over a variable size array of data.

-The value of the initial seed to the crc calculation and the mask value, could be predefined if only one value will be used (through compiler's options `-DINITVALUE=init` and `-DMASK=mask`).
+The value of the initial seed to the crc calculation and the mask value, could be predefined if only one value will be used (through compiler's options `-DCRC8_INIT=init` and `-DCRC8_MASK=mask`).
 Both definitions have to be given to use those methods.

-When mask and initial values are required to change through the code, and the table based solution is required the function `crc16GenTable` needs to be called before any attempt to calculate the crc.

 __Documentation:__ to generate documentation of the source code use `doxygen doxygen.conf`.